optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.rst

         upper_bounds={"delta": 1},
     )

-This would add bounds for delta, keep the bounds on all ``"utility"`` parameters and have no bounds on the ``"probs"`` parameters.
+This would add bounds for delta, keep the bounds on all ``"utility"`` parameters, and leave the ``"probs"`` parameters unbounded.

 Add a constraint
 ----------------

-Currently, parameters to which a constraint is applied are selected via a "loc" or "query" entry in the constraint dictionary.
+Currently, parameters to which a constraint is applied are selected via a ``"loc"`` or ``"query"`` entry in the constraints dictionary.

-This keeps working as long as params are specified as one DataFrame with value column.
+This keeps working as long as params are specified as a single DataFrame containing a ``"value"`` column.
 If a more general pytree is used we need a "selector" entry instead.
 The value of that entry is a callable that takes the pytree and returns selected parameters.

 The selected parameters can be returned as estimagic-pytrees.
-For constraints where order plays a role (e.g. increasing), the order defined by ``tree_flatten`` is used, however we advise users to return one-dimensional arrays in that case, so they do not have to learn the internal of ``tree_flatten``.
+For constraints where order plays a role (e.g., increasing), the order defined by ``tree_flatten`` is used.
+However we advise users to return one-dimensional arrays in that case, so they do not have to learn the internal of ``tree_flatten``.

 As an example, let's add probability constraints for each row of ``"probs"``:

 .. code-block:: python